bbsBayes/bbsBayes2/CODE_DESIGN.md

   and `test-XX_plots.R`
 - use `pacific_wren_slope_model` example model for tests needing to check for alternate n.
 Don't create it in `test-XX_run_model.R` because it takes too long.
+- When tracking down lifecycle warnings from tidyverse packages, it can be helpful to set `options(lifecycle_verbosity = "error")` so that the warnings become hard errors which fail every time (you should be able to do "warning" but I found this didn't work for me).

 ## Continuous Integration (CI)
 - CI is setup with GitHub actions.
 The workflows (all in `.github/workflows/`